Starting with Data

 [1] "a" "w" "s" "m" "e" "4" "k" "5" "n" "o"

-Take that one step further with table()
+Take one step further with table()

 to get quick